 The Local Offer websites include a wide range information on support for children and young people in education:

-Dorset parent guide to support your child’s special educational needs
+Guide to supporting your child’s special educational needs

 This guide explains the support ordinarily available in Dorset education settings, from early years settings to post-16 providers, if a child or young person needs more help to achieve their potential.